-If this book does not answer the questions You may have about Your Empire Plan Hospital Program coverage, contact Your Health Benefits Administrator (HBA) (Employee Benefits Division [EBD] for retirees).
-If Your HBA (EBD for retirees) is unable to answer your questions, then contact the Hospital Program Administrator (see Contact Information, page 148) or call The Empire Plan.
+If this book does not answer the questions You may have about Your Empire Plan Hospital Program coverage, contact Your Health Benefits Administrator (HBA).
+If Your HBA is unable to answer Your questions, then call The Empire Plan and choose the Hospital Program (see Contact Information, page 151).